Kenny Lövingsson: Youth sports (1960–1964)

 In 1960, Lövingsson enrolled at Solna Gymnasium in Solna, Stockholm County, aged 15, where he got involved in youth sports.
 He was recruited for the Swedish Men's National Under-18 basketball team.
 On 15 December 1963, Lövingsson, playing for Solna District Basketball team, won the Swedish School Championship in Basketball.
 He was the player with the second most points in the match.
 At the time, the Solna District Basketball team included half of the National Men's Under-18 Basketball team.
 In 1964, after surpassing the age limit for the national men's under-18 team, Lövingsson transitioned to and began his mandatory service.

-Military service (1964–1967)

-In 1964, Lövingsson was part of the compulsory enlistment process.
-During his mandatory military conscription, he was assigned to the Jämtland Ranger Corps’s chemical warfare unit.
-Subsequent to his mandatory service, he continued a career in the military and worked at the Swedish National Defence Research Institute and simultaneously pursuing a Master's Degree in Engineering.
-He was later assigned to the National CBRN Defence Centre in Stockholm County.
-His final service assignment was at the Office of the Surgeon-General of the Swedish Armed Forces, where he later graduated with honors.

 Early career (1967–1970)

 He enrolled at Stockholm University to pursue a degree in civil engineering, while simultaneously studying national economics and finance.
 In 1967, he was appointed as deputy site manager at Johnson Construction Company Nya Asfalt.
 In 1968, Lövingsson entered sales and worked as a sales engineer at Consensus.
 In 1970, Lövingsson was appointed as chief sales officer (CSO) and chief product officer (CPO) at Interco.